DBordeleau/COMP3005-FinalProject-DillonBordeleau/README.md

 You will see this pattern in every endpoint that makes a database query.

+The other methods we use frequently are:
+- getRepostiory(entity) returns a reference to the table associated with the passed entity.
+For example, to store a reference to the members table as a variable:
+    ```
+    const members = dataSource.getRepository(Member); // Now we can do members.find() to match records in the members table
+    ```
+- someRepository.find(conditions) and findOne(conditions) to return all records matching our conditions or the first record matching our conditions.
+- someRepository.save(entity) similar to commit() in other ORMs.
+TypeORM will intellgently determine whether to insert a new record or update an existing one based on the presence and value of the passed in entity.
+Can also be used for partial updates, it will automatically skip undefined properties when doing an update.
+- someRepository.create() Creates a new entity of the type associated with the repository.
+In the above example where we got the members repository, if we did members.Create() it would create a new empty Member entity.
+You can also supply initial data.
+- someRepository.delete() Deletes an entity based on the passed in criteria.
+Example: members.delete(1) would delete the member with id = 1.

 The getDataSource function also runs the imported migrations on initialization.
 You can view the migrations in detail in [/app/migrations](/app/migrations/), but I will briefly describe what each does:

 - [CREATE_INDEX.ts](/app/migrations/CREATE_INDEX.ts): This creates **3 indexes.**